Cedar waxwing: Breeding

 The mating season for this bird begins around the end of spring and runs through to late summer.
-The male will do a "hopping dance" for the female.
-If she is interested, she'll hop back.
-During courtship, the male and female will sit together and pass small objects back and forth, such as flower petals or an insect.
-Mating pairs will sometimes rub their beaks together.
-The nest is a loose, open cup built with grass and twigs, lined with softer materials, and supported by a tree branch averaging 2 to 6 m above ground but, at times, considerably higher.
-It takes around five or six days for the female waxwing to build the nest, and it can take up to 2,500 trips back and forth.
-Sometimes, the female will steal nest material from other species' nests.
-The outer diameter of the nest is approximately 12 to 16 cm.
-Usually, 5 or 6 eggs are laid, and the female incubates them for 11 to 13 days.
-The eggs are oval shaped with a smooth surface and very little, if any, gloss.
-The egg shells are of various shades of light or bluish grey with irregular, dark brown spots or greyish-brown splotches.
+The male does a "hopping dance" for the female.
+If she is interested, she will hop back.
+During courtship, the male and female sit together and pass small objects back and forth, such as flower petals or an insect.
+Mating pairs sometimes rub their beaks together.
+The nest is a loose, open cup built with grass and twigs, lined with softer materials, and supported by a tree branch averaging 2 to 6 m above ground, but at times considerably higher.
+Around five or six days are needed for the female waxwing to build the nest, with up to 2,500 trips back and forth.
+Sometimes, the female steals nest material from other species' nests.
+The outer diameter of the nest is about 12 to 16 cm.
+Usually, five or six eggs are laid, and the female incubates them for 11 to 13 days.
+The eggs are oval-shaped with a smooth surface and very little, if any, gloss.
+The eggshells are of various shades of light or bluish grey with irregular, dark brown spots or greyish-brown splotches.
 Both parents build the nest and feed the young.
-Typically, there are one or two broods during the mating season.
+Typically, one or two broods are raised during the mating season.
 Young leave the nest about 14 to 18 days after hatching.